What is BEACON?

 - While treatment rates for SMI have increased since 2001, they are still significantly lower compared to those with major depression and severe impairment.

-- A small proportion of SMI patients receive evidence-based treatments, with only about 24% of the psychosis patient population currently receiving Cognitive Behavioral Therapy for psychosis (CBTp).
+- A small proportion of SMI patients receive evidence-based treatments, with less than 24% of the psychosis patient population currently receiving Cognitive Behavioral Therapy for psychosis (CBTp), and only 0.57% of mental health clinicians being trained in CBTp.

 - The need for better models of illness trajectory, enhancing treatments, and access to care for psychosis is a global priority, as outlined by NICE guidelines since 2014.